elastic/kibana/x-pack/plugins/event_log/README.md

 there's a little less set up, and the bulk writing is slightly different.

 The default data stream / alias name is `.kibana-event-log-ds`.
-To search across all versions' event logs, use `.kibana-event-log-*`; it will search over data streams and aliases as expected.
+To search across all versions' event logs, use `rrrrrrrrrrrrrrrrrrrrr

+it will search over data streams and aliases as expected.

 The event log indices are controlled by ILM.
 The ILM policy is initially created